 Breaking Down The Language Barrier.

-Humans, as a species have been writing things down in various forms for thousands of years.
+Humans have been writing things down in various forms for thousands of years.
 In this time, our brain has gained an enormous amount of experience with natural language and how it works.
-While a computer may be able to recognise individual words, only humans are able to read full blog posts or news articles and fully understand what they mean.
+While a computer may be able to recognize individual words, only humans are able to read full blog posts or news articles and fully understand what they mean.

 Let’s be clear, computers are nowhere near the same intuitive understanding of natural language as humans.
 They are not able to really understand textual content in the same way we are.

 Natural Language Processing (NLP) is a form of Artificial Intelligence which is looking to narrow that gap.
 Striving to enable computers to make sense of natural language by allowing unstructured data to be processed and analyzed more efficiently.

 There have been some encouraging advancements recently.
 Deep Learning has enabled us to write programs to perform things like language translation, semantic understanding and text summarization.
 While these technical terms may not mean much to a non-technical person, they do in fact have some real-world applications.